aMMokschaf/csvGeom/README.md

 # csvGeom
-Convert Lists of Coordinates to GeoJSON-geometry-Format for iDAI.field / Field Desktop
+Convert Lists of Coordinates to a GeoJSON-FeatureCollection that can be imported to Field Desktop

-Python script that converts csv-Lists to [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON)-files.
+This is a Python script that converts csv-Lists of coordinates and attributes to [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON)-files.
 The chosen file will be saved as "*filename*_*geometryType*.geojson" in the same place as the original file.
-The contents of the resulting file can be copied into the "Geometry"-Field of a Resource in [iDAI.field 2 / Field Desktop client](https://github.com/dainst/idai-field).
-This way, exports from total stations can be relatively easy transferred to the database.
+The resulting file can be imported into any [iDAI.field 2 / Field Desktop](https://github.com/dainst/idai-field) database project, provided the identifiers for each object already exist in the database.
+Alternatively, the contents of each features Geometry can be copied into the "Geometry"-Field of a Resource in Field Desktop.
+This way, exports from total stations can be seamlessly transferred to the database.

 As of version 0.5.1 the following geometry-types are available: